kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ### Deployments

 No matter if you deploy your artifacts from your build pipeline, or you have a separate one for that purpose, you should report to Kosli that you expect an artifact to start running in an environment.
 You do that using [kosli expect deployment](/client_reference/kosli_expect_deployment/) command.
-Environment that you're deploying to has to be specified, so if you deploy to more than one environment you need to report each deployment separately
+The Environment you're deploying to has to be specified, so if you deploy to more than one environment you need to report each deployment separately

 ## Fingerprints

 Every time artifact is reported to Kosli a SHA256 digest of it is calculated.
 It doesn't matter if the artifact is a single file, a directory or a docker image - we can always calculate SHA256.

-Fingerprints are used to connect the information recorded in Kosli - about environments, deployments and approval - to matching artifact.
+Fingerprints are used to connect the information recorded in Kosli - about environments, deployments and approval - to a matching artifact.

-You can also use Kosli CLI to calculated the fingerprint of any artifact locally.
+You can also use Kosli CLI to calculate the fingerprint of any artifact locally.
 See [kosli fingerprint](/client_reference/kosli_fingerprint/) for more details.